 Here in verses 12 through 16 Paul makes use of a conditional clause to instruct the unequally yoked believer as to the necessary condition to maintaining a marriage to an unrepentant person.
 Paul says that the believer unequally yoked in marriage must stay married if, and only if, a specific condition is met.
 The great tragedy is that the church, due to the tradition of men, has misunderstood the condition that must be met for the believer to stay in the marriage to an unbeliever.
 It is monstrous to even consider that the church has historically forbidden what God permitted, even commanded, when the condition was unmet.

 So then, having the letter-perfect understanding of this necessary condition is the key to knowing the heart and mind of God on this issue.
 It will also bring both texts from First and Second Corinthians into perfect agreement unlike the heretical method that excludes existing marriages from God’s prohibition against being unequally yoked, which has been the fallback position of the vast majority of theologians on this doctrine.

 THE CONDITION FULLY EXPLAINED

-This all important condition must of necessity temporarily pacify God’s displeasure with a rebellious child who stubbornly remains bound in marriage to an unbeliever, which transgresses God’s prohibition in 2 Corinthians 6:14f.
+Paul’s condition, properly understood, must pacify God’s displeasure with the child who remains bound in marriage to an unbeliever, which without this condition transgresses God’s prohibition in 2 Corinthians 6:14f.
 Also this necessary condition must be fully understood by ministers of the word of God before they can faithfully and accurately apply it to the thousands of believers who must navigate these dangerous waters and who desire to land safely in the perfect will of their heavenly Father.

 According to Paul, the believer must not divorce their unbelieving spouse as long as the following condition is met: